ZwerOxotnik/factorio-timesaver-for-crafting/README.md

 ## <a name="feature"></a> Want a Feature?

-You can *request* a new feature by [submitting an issue](https://gitlab.com/ZwerOxotnik/timesaver-for-crafting/issues) to our GitHub
+You can *request* a new feature by [submitting an issue](https://gitlab.com/ZwerOxotnik/timesaver-for-crafting/issues) to our GitLab
 Repository or on [mods.factorio.com](https://mods.factorio.com/mod/timesaver-for-crafting/discussion).

 ## Future plans